sidneydeus/nodejsbubblesort/README.md

 # Coding Interview

-1. Into the file `src/lib/sort.js` implement the function `bubbleSort`, this function must receive an array and apply the Bubble Sort algorithm over this array and return it ordered.
+1. Into the file `src/lib/sort.js` implement the function `bubbleSort`, this function must receive an array and apply the Bubble Sort algorithm and return it ordered.

 The pseudo code of bubble sort is: